 Our focus is on designing simple sustainable buildings that respect their context.
-We help public and private developers deliver large projects.
-We specialise in healthcare, hospitality and housing developments.
-Over the design of a number of Primary Care Centres we have developed an architectural language we believe appropriate to healthcare institutions.
+We help public and private developers deliver large healthcare, hospitality and housing projects.

 We believe the most sustainable building is one that can be re-used and adapted over its' lifetime.
 All our healthcare buildings are concrete framed structures with masonry envelopes.
 Floor plates are generally restricted to a maximum depth of 15m to facilitate natural ventilation.
 Vertically proportioned full height windows in the building envelope maximise natural ventilation.
 Top sashes can open fully where lower sashes are restricted for safety.
 This simple regular fenestration maximises flexibility and encourages internal adaptation over demolition and re-building.
 All the PCCs have been thermally modelled to capture the advantages of the natural ventilation strategy and minimise mechanical ventilation.